damnhipster/lendinvest-technical-test/README.md

 Future steps would include:
 - Use Redux stores for holding state, async actions for API calls.
-- Fix enzyme querying on certain tests
+- Fix enzyme querying on certain tests.
-- Use css modules to include css in React components
+- Use css modules to include css in React components rather than a global stylesheet.

 ## Test results:
 ![Image of results](resources/test-results.png)